 We live in a culture of “more.”
-Social media and the comparison factor amplifies this feeling.
+Social media and the comparison factor only amplifies this feeling.
 When you’re tempted to fill the hole of not-enoughness with a “thing,” remind yourself that happiness and contentment are things that come from within.
 Wait a week to purchase that thing and decide whether you truly need it.

-Stillness of the Body
+Stillness of the body

 15. Rise above your physical limitations.

 If you’ve never been flexible, yoga might seem out of the question.
 Challenge yourself.
 Learn positions that are made to increase flexibility.
 Work with a yogi to strengthen your muscles.
 Practice every day.
 Relish the feeling of being bad at something new.